Crescendo Software Review: How Good Is It for Music Notation?

 In need of a Crescendo software review before making a purchase?
 I got hands-on with the NCH music notation and composition tool to test its key features and interface.

 NCH Crescendo is a desktop and Android app that helps musicians and composers create, edit, and print sheet music.
-It’s also available across macOS and iOS.
+It’s also available for macOS and iOS.

 It offers a comprehensive range of notation symbols, MIDI compatibility, and audio transcription.
 But how good is it in action?
 Let’s find out!